aimclub/FEDOT/docs/source/basics/tabular_data.rst

 .. note::

     The same way FEDOT can be used to ``regression`` problem.
-Only it is required to change params according the problem in main class object:
+It is only required to change params according the problem in main class object:

     .. code-block:: python